Roadhog (Overwatch): Promotion and reception

+To promote Overwatch and the character, Blizzard Entertainment released a cosplay guide and promotional images themed around holidays.
+A Lego set featuring both Junkrat and Roadhog was also released.
+Other merchandise includes apparel by clothing company Jinx, as well as several figures by Funko Pop, including a two-figure set with Junkrat and a standalone figure modeled after his Halloween Terror event appearance.

 Roadhog was well received upon debut.
 The Daily Dots Joseph Knoop stated that despite the development team's various tweaks to his gameplay, "Roadhog's hulking form is still the epitome of tank play."
 Cecilia D'Anastasio of Kotaku described him as a "wheezing, porcine tank from Hell", calling him her favorite character introduced in 2016 and expressing her appreciation for all his character aspects, while observing how fans tried to explore his character's past and his relationship with Junkrat.
 Gareth Damian Martin in an article for Kill Screen felt that an ode to the character was an ode to ugliness which permeated through Roadhog's design and behavior.
 He added that in comparison to the more athletic and attractive characters of Overwatchs cast, "Roadhog's abjection is near Shakespearean", feeling in this manner he reflected Shakespeare's character Falstaff as well as French writer François Rabelais's characters Gargantua and Pantagruel.

 Carlos Zotomayor of Game Rant in an examination of his character felt of the Overwatch cast Roadhog had the most zen mindset, brought about by the frequent loss the character had experienced including his former identity.
 He felt this portrayed in part by his responses to threats and his surroundings, particularly in contrast to Junkrat's more excited reaction, and helped illustrate a reserved personality and one uninterested in the conflict around him.
 Zotomayor also felt that many of his character animations reflected this aspect, showing that while he was slow his movements were measured, and even his attack movements reflected precision while still being deft and weighty.
 He closed by stating that while many see the character as "a soulless, selfish criminal", Roadhog "knows exactly who he is and what he wants out of life."

+Dr. Felipe Antônio de Souza in a dissertation for the Federal University of Santa Catarina examined the characters of Overwatch through the scope of social semiotics.
+In regards to Roadhog, he felt that the character was intentionally created to be a mysterious, with his word usage often being subtle and led one to question why he behaved the way he did or was a criminal in the first place.
+In addition, he felt the character was presented as an introvert, and through this aspect alongside others served as a perfect contrast to Junkrat.